 If your liver is low in these nutrients, the deactivation process does not occur so the nitric oxide and other chemicals are released back into your bloodstream.
 If your liver dose not have access to these nutrients, red skin syndrome can 1-2 years to subside.

 People with red skin syndrome commonly have cracks at the corner of the mouth, mouth ulcers, hair loss and scaly skin, and these are signs your body is deficient nutrients for skin repair.
 For these symptoms I usually prescribe Skin Friend AM.

 For people who also have poor sleep or insomnia, anxiety and eczema I also prescribe Skin Friend PM.

-If you are looking for a diet to speed up recovery from red skin syndrome syndrome, The Eczema Diet is designed to speed up the detoxification process, restore gut health, balance the immune system and strengthen the health of your body.
+If you are looking for a diet to speed up recovery from red skin syndrome syndrome, The Eczema Detox is designed to speed up the detoxification process, restore gut health, balance the immune system and strengthen the health of your body.

 To read more posts and articles on Topical Steroid withdrawal click Here